 |Hint: It's not really about the map, which I didn't draw.
 Source: http://arthurzbygniew.blogspot.co.uk/p/air-bulletin.html|

-The most dominant theory describes the Middle East as an area of ancient and timeless tribal rivalries that keep it locked into conflict and ensures its receives more than its fair share of news coverage.
+The most dominant theory describes the Middle East as an area of ancient and timeless tribal rivalries that keep it locked into conflict and ensure it receives more than its fair share of news coverage.
 So who are these tribes and what makes them tick?
-Here’s a handy list:
+Here’s a handy guide:

 The Sunnis are the largest tribe in the Middle East, primarily because there are so many of them.
 They are described as the sleeping giant of the Middle East, although sometimes they are more of a crouching giant, or a giant that is about to stand up.

 Many of the old dynasties of the Middle East were Sunnis, such as the Umayyads, the Memluks and the Ottomans, who were very good at making furniture.
 This explains the sense of entitlement that Sunnis have, and they tend to walk around strutting like they own the place.
 Due to their vast wealth, they do actually own the place, in addition to other valuable assets in Europe and America.

 The leaders of the Sunnis are divided into oil sheikhs and religious sheikhs, but the two should not be confused.
 There is increasing speculation that their real leader is one Azmi Bishara, who is not himself a Sunni but is highly respected due to his luxuriant moustache, a highly-valued feature in Arab culture.
 Some argue that he is a wizard who has put a spell on Sunni leaders, but there is little real evidence to support that theory.